A Workshop to Explore What It Is and How It Works..or Doesn't!

 The thinking behind the no-blame culture implicit within the mediation process provides a foundation for exploring the idea of such a culture being implemented in other contexts.

-We are therefore developing an interactive workshop to explore this increasingly popular but still ambiguous concept so that participants can gain a stronger insight into what a no-blame culture might look like and how they can, if they see it to have benefit, implement it within their organisation and/or within their own lives.
+We are therefore offering this interactive workshop to help participants explore this increasingly popular but still ambiguous concept so that they can gain a stronger insight into what a no-blame culture might look like and how they can, if they see it to have benefit, implement it within their organisation and/or within their own lives.

-We are seeking expressions of interest in such a workshop with a view to offering this in Spring 2019.
-Please register your interest via the form below so that we can notify you of the date for the workshop.
+Please register your interest via the form below so that we can notify you of the date for the next workshop.

 Who is it for?

-We see the workshop as being particularly suitable for complaints managers, those responsible for managing grievance procedures within their organisations, but also for those interested in responding less formally to situations via a 'no-blame approach' who may wish to explore more about what it involves and how it can be implemented.
+We see the workshop as being particularly suitable for HR staff and complaints managers, those responsible for managing grievance procedures within their organisations, and anyone interested in responding less formally to situations via a 'no-blame approach' who may wish to explore more about what it involves and how it can be implemented.
 The workshop could also therefore be of interest to parents, teachers, housing officers and others who have to manage difficult situations and strained working or personal relationships.

 A Guide to Effective Communication for Conflict Resolution - How Mindful Communication Supports Growth Through Conflict.